BryanL2303/BB-21st-Portal/README.md

 Updating UI for mobile use, created CSS for mobile devices Increased sizes for certain components for ease of users.
 Changed website title from Quiz Website to BB 21st Portal

+9 May 2024
+1. Added files to the docs folder
+    1. DeveloperGuide.md
+    2. index.md
+    3. UserGuide.md
+    4. DevOps.md
+2. DeveloperGuide.md has been updated
+    1. Includes target users and user stories.
+    2. Design considerations for quizzes and questions.
+    3. PUML diagrams have not been added yet.
+    4. Have not updated use cases.
+3. The other files added to docs has not been updated.